One-loop finiteness in higher-derivative $6D$, ${\cal N}=(1,0)$ super Yang-Mills -- hypermultiplet system: Introduction

 Our analysis employs the harmonic superspace formalism \cite{Galperin:2001uw}, which maintains manifest $\mathcal{N}=(1,0)$ supersymmetry at all steps of quantum calculations.
 We quantize the theory by making use of the background superfield method, which guarantees gauge invariance of the effective action \cite{Buchbinder:1997ya,Buchbinder:2001wy}.
 The one-loop effective action is computed by using the supergraph techniques, and the relevant divergent parts are extracted through the dimensional reduction.
 We verify that for a certain value of $\xi$ the total divergent contribution vanishes, thus implying the one-loop finiteness.

 The paper is organized as follows.
 In Sect.~\ref{Section_Model} we review the harmonic superspace formulation of $\mathcal{N}=(1,0)$ gauge theories and construct the classical action of the higher-derivative $\mathcal{N}=(1,0)$ gauge theory coupled to a hypermultiplet in the adjoint representation via the non-minimal interaction $\sim \mbox{tr}\big(\tilde{q}^+ [F^{++},\, q^+]\big)$.
 Sect.~\ref{Background_field_method} is devoted to the background field quantization of the theory under consideration.
 As a first step to renormalization of the theory under consideration, we are going to study the structure of effective action only in the gauge multiplet sector.
 Therefore, we introduce the background field only for gauge superfield.
 In Sect.~\ref{Divergences} we compute the one-loop divergences using two complementary methods: ({\bf i}) the supergraph techniques (Subsect.~\ref{Supergraph_method}) and ({\bf ii}) the manifestly covariant proper-time method (Subsect.~\ref{Manifest_covariant_method}).
 Both approaches confirm that for the specific value $\xi=1$ all divergences are mutually canceled, leading to a theory with the vanishing one-loop $\beta$-function.
 Finally, in Conclusions we summarize the results, discuss their significance, and outline possible extensions of our study.
-The technical details of the supergraph calculations are collected in Appendix.
+The component form of the action under consideration is discussed in Appendix \ref{Appendix_Components}, while the technical details of the supergraph calculations are collected in Appendix \ref{Appendix_Supergraphs}.